mitjafelicijan/sharedb/readme.txt

 ## Overview
 --------------------------------------------------------------------------------

-ShareDB is intended to be used as a network enabled caching database.
+sqlite-xmlrpc is intended to be used as a network enabled caching database.
 SQL language supported gives user extendability necessary to perform higher functions like full-text search and pattern matching.

-ShareDB uses XMLRPC to communicate with other processes and completely isolated from main client applications.
+sqlite-xmlrpc uses XMLRPC to communicate with other processes and completely isolated from main client applications.
 Only couple of method are available publicly to clients.

-With standard configuration ShareDB has disabled remote connections but this can be changed by editing config file.
+With standard configuration sqlite-xmlrpc has disabled remote connections but this can be changed by editing config file.

-Because ShareDB runs completely in memory you will loose data when server is restarted.
+Because sqlite-xmlrpc runs completely in memory you will loose data when server is restarted.
 So that is why data persistence was integrated into service.
 If schema is data persistent then every n-minutes this scheme will be written/backed-up to disk.
 This functionality is